 - Increase penetration in existing markets.
 Approximately 1.1 million homes were sold in our existing markets in 2019.
 In 2019, our resales represented approximately 1.7% of all transactions in those markets, driving \$4.7 billion in revenue.
 In the same year, we estimate that only 6% of sellers in our markets received an offer from Opendoor and either sold their home to us or subsequently listed their home on the MLS within 60 days.
 We are focused on driving penetration and growing market share in our existing markets as we increase awareness and more home sellers and buyers look to transact online. - Expand to new markets.
 At 21 markets, we are just scratching the surface today.
 We believe we have a massive opportunity to expand our reach to the top 100 markets in the United States.
 Nearly 90% of existing homes in these markets fall into the price range of \$100,000 to \$750,000, which represents housing inventory that we are confident is in the addressable market for our products and services.
-In addition, we plan to continue to invest to double the markets we serve in 2021.

-• Expand product and service offerings.
+Expand product and service offerings.
 In line with our focus on delivering a seamless experience, we are building a digital one-stop shop moving experience.
 In many of our markets, we already offer tech-enabled title insurance, escrow and mortgage services.
 We plan to add additional services over time to further simplify the transaction and delight customers, such as home insurance, home warranty, moving and storage, and home repair and maintenance.